zhang1024899756/element-cmstop/examples/docs/en-US/quickstart.md

 ### Start coding

-Now you have implemented Vue and Element to your project, and it's time to write your code.
+Now you have implemented Vue and Cmstop to your project, and it's time to write your code.
 Please refer to each component's documentation to learn how to use them.

 ### Use Nuxt.js